======================================================================

 successful Japanese toy and playing card manufacturer, but the

-consoles' popularity helped the company grow into an internationally
+console's popularity helped the company grow into an internationally

-recognised name almost synonymous with video games as Atari had been,
+recognized name almost synonymous with video games as Atari had been,

-With the NES, Nintendo also changed the relationship between console
+industry in the 1980s and 1990s.
+With the NES, Nintendo also changed

-manufacturers and third-party software developers by restricting
+software developers by restricting developers from publishing and

-developers from publishing and distributing software without licensed
+distributing software without licensed approval.
+This led to

-approval.
-This led to higher-quality games, which helped change the
+higher-quality games, which helped change the attitude of a public

-attitude of a public that had grown weary from poorly produced games
+that had grown weary from poorly produced games for earlier systems.

-recorder.
+videocassette recorder.

 The system's hardware limitations led to design principles that still